nevanscott/uxui.cat/content/projects/app-for-that.md

 Your presentation should answer the following questions:

-1. What did your research show you?
-2. What variations on your design did you explore?
+1. What were your research goals and what did you discover?
+2. Who is this app designed for and what need does it serve for them?
+3. How would a user operate your product?
-3. How were your design decisions connected to your research findings?
+4. How were your design decisions connected to your research findings?
-4. How would a user operate your final design?
+5. What variations on your design did you explore?
+6. How did findings from testing inform your design iterations?
+7. What patterns and components are in use in your final design?
-5. What would you do differently next time?
+8. What would you do differently next time?

 Make sure to share the presentation equally amongst your teammates!
 (And watch out for smooth handoffs between speakers.)

 ## Prototype

-For this prototype, you'll stick to a very low-fidelity prototype with simple interactions built in Figma.
+For this prototype, you'll be delivering a high-fidelity prototype with detailed interactions built in Figma.

+## Style guide

+You'll be developing a new visual design to complement your app, and it's expected that you'll deliver a style guide to illustrate how the design system works.